-Following £310m joint investment by Siemens and Associated British Ports (ABP), piling work at Europe’s largest wind turbine manufacturing plant commenced in July 2015.
-This is in preparation for the building of the blade factory and a separate servicing and maintenance facility at Alexandra Dock, Hull.
-The factory will be 39,600 sq m in size and the service and maintenance facility 12,300 sq m.
+Following £310m joint investment by Siemens and Associated British Ports (ABP), Europe’s largest wind turbine manufacturing plant commenced operating in December 2016.
+The factory, at Alexandra Dock is, 396,000 sq m in size and the service and maintenance facility 12,300 sq m.
 The area covered by the Green Port Hull development is equivalent to the size of 78 football pitches.

 The project cements Hull’s role at the heart of the UK’s renewable sector and a catalyst for further growth and investment throughout our region.

 KINGSTON PARKLANDS (STONEFERRY ESTATES)